Professional Ethics

 Confidence in our judges is at the heart of maintaining the public’s trust in the Judicial Branch.
 Allegations of misconduct by judges, lawyers, and staff are investigated and resolved timely and fairly.

 Lawyer discipline is handled through the Nebraska Supreme Court Counsel for Discipline.
-The office maintains a collection of ethics opinions for lawyers and also a public listing of sanctions against attorneys.
-Lawyer conduct is guided by the Nebraska Rules of Professional Conduct and the Nebraska Supreme Court’s Disciplinary Rules.
+The office maintains a collection of ethics opinions for lawyers and a public listing of sanctions against attorneys.
+The Nebraska Rules of Professional Conduct and the Nebraska Supreme Court’s Disciplinary Rules guide lawyer conduct.
 Nebraska lawyers are also subject to the provisions of Mandatory Continuing Legal Education rules and additional regulations for licensure.

 Judges are subject to the Nebraska Code of Judicial Conduct and disciplined by the Judicial Qualifications Commission through Judicial Qualifications Commission Public Reprimands or through Nebraska Supreme Court opinions.
 Judges and court staff are required to participate in mandatory Judicial Branch Education.